TharakiKarunarathna/Double_Cookie_Token_Pattern/README.md

-# csrf protection using Double Submit Cookies Pattern
+# CSRF protection using Double Submit Cookies Pattern

 This sample project demonstrates the use of Double Submit Cookies Pattern to mitigate CSRF attacks.